mostafa1075/ros-edge-detection/README.md

 The implementation steps are:
 1. The image is blurred in order to remove any noise that would be detected as false edges.
 A median blurring filter is applied which works well with salt and pepper noise.
 It also doesn't impact the detection of true edges as its smoothing effect on edges is small.
-2. the Canny edge detector is applied which relies on the image intensity gradients.
+2. The Canny edge detector is applied which relies on the image intensity gradients.

 A possible improvement would be a noise reduction method that balances between removing noise and maintaining the fine details needed for edge detection.
 ### 2. Vision_ROS: